anoopmail/android-remote-configuration/README.md

 # android-remote-configuration
 A library to keep your configuration on a remote server and let the android application pull from there.
 Uses Shared Preferences for storage.
-Features fallback/default object support.
+Features fallback/default configuration support.

 [![Release](https://img.shields.io/github/release/anoopmail/android-remote-configuration.svg?label=Remote Configuration)](https://jitpack.io/#anoopmail/android-remote-configuration)